-I've seen a number of posts on making cookies in a waffle maker, so when I was trying to come up with an easy "recipe" for Great Value refrigerated cinnamon rolls, it occurred to me that it might be fun to try baking them in my Cuisinart Belgian waffle iron.
+I’ve seen a number of posts on making cookies in a waffle maker, so when I was trying to come up with an easy “recipe” using Great Value refrigerated cinnamon rolls, it occurred to me that it might be fun to try baking them in my waffle iron.

 I was a little nervous that it wouldn’t work, thinking they might stick and just be a huge mess, but they came out perfect and delicious!
 I may never bake my cinnamon rolls again…

 Really the only thing you need is Great Value refrigerated cinnamon roll dough, but if you want to top it with the yummy cream cheese glaze “syrup” I’ll share in just a moment, you’ll want to pick up all of the following ingredients:

 You could certainly just use the glaze that comes with the cinnamon rolls, but I think the homemade cream cheese glaze makes the waffles extra delicious!

 I had a couple of kitchen helpers to assist me with this little project — of course.
 Fortunately, making cinnamon rolls in a waffle maker is super simple and allows for even young children to help out.